itsjustmath/itsjustmath/README.md

 I’m a New York-born and Los Angeles-raised front-end developer / UI engineer.
 When I’m not working, you can find me hiking, biking, reading, sipping coffee, or laughing at my own terrible puns.

+- 🔭 I currently lead site builds at Accenture.
+Prior to that I worked on the apartment rental platform, Radpad.
+- 🎨 Take a look at [my portfolio](https://itsjustmath.net/) to see some of the sites I've worked on
+- 🧐 Visit my [Medium profile](https://medium.com/@itsjustmath) for some user experience case studies I've done
+- 📝 Check out [my newsletter](https://itsjustmath.substack.com/) for some of my thoughts on the cross-sections between culture and technology

 <!--
 **itsjustmath/itsjustmath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.